Recent Book Activity

 born and grew up in Cornwall, hence they were my nearest professional team, but about 30+ years ago I swapped the SW for the East Midlands and in particular the Peak District, living on the edge of the National park.
 However, most of my family still live in

-Cornwall so I visit them periodically and despite the number of years since I last lived there I still regard it as my home.
+Cornwall so I visit them periodically and despite the number of years since I left there I still regard it as my home.

 My shelves are ordered thus: